awaiscods/awaiscods/README.md

-# Hey there! 👋
+ Hey there! 👋

 I'm Awais, a developer from Pakistan 🇵🇰

-I love building things for the web and learning new technologies.
+I build and experiment with things on the web.

 I'm currently working on personal projects and improving my development skills.

-### 🛠️ Tools I use

-- JavaScript
-- React
-- Node.js
-- Git & GitHub

-### 📫 Reach me

-- GitHub: @awaiscodes
-- Instagram: @awaiscodes
+My main tech stack includes JavaScript, React, Node.js, and Git.

+I enjoy turning ideas into projects and learning something new along the way.

-### ⚡ Fun Facts
+### Fun Facts:

-- 💻 I enjoy coding
+- 💻 I enjoy coding and building projects
-- 🚀 Always learning
+- 🚀 Always learning new technologies
-- 🎯 Love building projects
+- 🎯 I like keeping things simple
+- 🇵🇰 Building from Pakistan